Adult Foreign Language Learning

-Children Learning a Native Language
+Children Acquire a Native Language

 Adults Learning a Non-native Language